-- Acupuncture, acupressure and acupuncture therapy - Asynchronous dental treatment - Crown, inlays and onlays, and veneers unless for one of the following: - It is treatment for decay or traumatic injury and teeth cannot be restored with a filling material - The tooth is an abutment to a covered partial denture or fixed bridge - Dental implants, false teeth, prosthetic restoration of dental implants, plates, dentures, braces, mouth guards, and other devices to protect, replace or reposition teeth and removal of implants - Dental services and supplies made with high noble metals (gold or titanium) except as covered in the schedule of benefits
+- Acupuncture, acupressure and acupuncture therapy - Asynchronous dental treatment - Crown, inlays and onlays, and veneers unless for one of the following: - It is treatment for decay or traumatic injury and teeth cannot be restored with a filling material - The tooth is an abutment to a covered partial denture or fixed bridge - Dental implants, false teeth, prosthetic restoration of dental implants, plates, dentures, braces, mouth guards, and other devices to protect, replace or reposition teeth and removal of implants - Dental services and supplies made with high noble metals (gold or titanium) except as covered in the schedule of benefits - Dentures, crowns, inlays, onlays, bridges, or other prosthetic appliances or services used for the purpose of splinting, to alter vertical dimension, to restore occlusion, or correcting attrition, abrasion, or erosion

-- Dentures, crowns, inlays, onlays, bridges, or other prosthetic appliances or services used for the purpose of splinting, to alter vertical dimension, to restore occlusion, or correcting attrition, abrasion, or erosion - General anesthesia and intravenous sedation, unless specifically covered and done in connection with another eligible dental service - Instruction for diet, tobacco counseling and oral hygiene - Orthodontic treatment except as covered in the schedule of benefits - Prefabricated porcelain/ceramic crown - permanent tooth - Services and supplies provided in connection with treatment or care that is not covered under the plan - Replacement of a device or appliance that is lost, missing or stolen, and for the replacement of appliances that have been damaged due to abuse, misuse or neglect and for an extra set of dentures - Replacement of teeth beyond the normal complement of 32 - Services and supplies provided where there is no evidence of pathology, dysfunction or disease, other than covered preventive services - Space maintainers except when needed to preserve space resulting from the premature loss of deciduous teeth - Surgical removal of impacted wisdom teeth when removed only for orthodontic reasons - Temporomandibular joint dysfunction/disorder (TMJ)
+- General anesthesia and intravenous sedation, unless specifically covered and done in connection with another eligible dental service - Instruction for diet, tobacco counseling and oral hygiene - Mail order and at-home kits for orthodontic treatment - Orthodontic treatment except as covered in the schedule of benefits - Prefabricated porcelain/ceramic crown - permanent tooth - Services and supplies provided by an out-of-network provider except for: - Dental emergency services. - Eligible dental services from an out-of-network provider if an appropriate in-network provider is not reasonably available.
+See the Aetna's network of dental providers section for details. - Services and supplies provided in connection with treatment or care that is not covered under the plan - Replacement of a device or appliance that is lost, missing or stolen, and for the replacement of appliances that have been damaged due to abuse, misuse or neglect and for an extra set of dentures - Replacement of teeth beyond the normal complement of 32 - Services and supplies provided where there is no evidence of pathology, dysfunction or disease, other than covered preventive services - Space maintainers except when needed to preserve space resulting from the premature loss of deciduous teeth - Surgical removal of impacted wisdom teeth when removed only for orthodontic reasons - Temporomandibular joint dysfunction/disorder (TMJ)